Positive Ground Cars

-Among the many positive ground cars is the most produced car ever built, the Volkswagen Beetle, which didn't switch to negative ground until the mid-sixties.
 All British vehicles imported after WWII were positive ground, many stayed that way until the early seventies.
 The Ford Motor Company used negative ground polarity on the Model-T, then went to positive ground with the Model A, and back to negative ground in 1956.

 Shop Best Car Covers At CarCovers.com

 With the advent of the electronic age, the automotive field embraced solid-state voltage regulators, electronic ignition, transistor radios, and other upgrades.
 Parts such as transistors and diodes were designed with negative ground, which became standardized.
 Positive-ground vehicles gradually became a thing of the past.

 On positive ground cars, the cable that's attached to the positive post of the battery attaches to the engine block or chassis.
 The cable that attaches to the negative post of the battery attaches to the starter solenoid.
 The connections are opposite on negative ground cars.
 When charging positive-ground cars, put the red (positive) cable on the ground and the black (negative) on the battery or starter lug.

 The simplest way to diagnose a positive-ground system is to reverse any diagnostic procedure normally used on a negative-ground system.
 For example, instead of starting on the positive side of the battery and following the current that way, start at the negative side of the battery and follow the current the other way.